-The Humane Society petitioned the Federal Trade Commission to have them include raccoon dogs as part of the Dog and Cat Protection Act, but in 2014 the Commission ruled the animals should be labeled Asiatic raccoons, not dogs.
+In some countries, raccoon dogs are bred for their fur, which is used in apparel and calligraphy brushes.
+Britain, Hungary, and Sweden have outlawed fur farming, but the raccoon dog and other furry animals are bred at fur farms throughout China and Japan, and reports have shown the animals are sometimes skinned alive.
+The Humane Society petitioned the Federal Trade Commission to have them include raccoon dogs as part of the Dog and Cat Protection Act, but in 2014 the commission ruled the animals should be labeled Asiatic raccoons, not dogs.

 In 2004, Kōka absorbed the city of Shigaraki, which in the 12th century was one of Japan’s six kiln cities.
-Today, Tanuki statues abound all over town, including in front of bars, parks, and street corners.
+Today, tanuki statues abound all over town, including in front of bars, parks, and street corners.
 Over 60 years ago an emperor visited the town, so the townspeople spruced up the city by creating these statues as a sort of welcome.
-The tradition stuck, and the more modern Shigaraki ware tanuki statues are still on display: a rotund animal wearing a straw hat, holding a sake flask, and propped up by its giant testicles.
+The tradition stuck, and the more modern Shigaraki-ware tanuki statues are still on display: a rotund animal wearing a straw hat, holding a sake flask, and propped up by its giant testicles.

 Instead of barking like a dog, raccoon dogs give off a high-pitched whine or whimper, which can be interpreted as either submissive or friendly behavior.
 But when the animals feel threatened, they growl at each other.
 Unlike dogs, they don’t wag their tails, but they do use their olfactory senses to sniff for food.